Stuart Robert

-Robert is regarded as one of former Prime Minister Morrison's closest confidants.
-He also sat on a number of Cabinet committees.
+Robert later served as Assistant Treasurer from August 2018 and in 2021 was appointed to Cabinet as Employment Minister, a role in which he served until the May 2022 general election, when the Coalition lost power.
+He resigned from Parliament in May 2023.

 Background and early years

 Robert was born in Victoria and spent his early years growing up on a sugar cane farm in Bundaberg, Queensland.
 He was educated at Rockhampton Grammar School where he secured a scholarship to the Australian Defence Force Academy as an Army Officer Cadet at the age of 17.
 Following the Academy, Robert attended the Royal Military College Duntroon.

 He completed a Masters in Business Administration at Central Queensland University, a Masters in Information Technology at the Queensland University of Technology and graduated from the University of New South Wales with a Bachelor of Arts with Honours.

 Early career

 Military career

 Robert's professional career began in the military where he served for twelve years in units including the 3rd Battalion, The Royal Australian Regiment and the 51st Battalion, The Far North Queensland Regiment.
 It was also during this time that Robert completed his master's degrees, mostly part-time.

-The majority of Robert's military career was spent working within military intelligence and security, and he worked his way to the rank of captain.
-That included a four-month tour of duty with the peace monitoring force in Bougainville following the civil war.
+The majority of Robert's military career was spent working within military intelligence and security, including a four-month tour of duty with the peace monitoring force in Bougainville following the civil war.
+Robert reached the rank of captain.